Last Updated on

 Where to stay

 After the 18-hour road trek to Orlando, I was glad we chose to stay at Lake Buena Vista Suites for its high ratings and free breakfast located just outside of Disney.
-It was a slightly longer drive to Universal, but worked fine for us.
-One of the perks I considered was staying at one of the Universal resorts.
+It was a slightly longer drive to Universal Studios, but worked fine for us.
+One of the perks I considered was staying at one of the Universal hotels.
 Namely, guests have early morning entrance and free Express Pass (except at Cabana Bay and Sapphire Falls).